What is a disciplinary meeting at work?

 If it’s a “formal” disciplinary process – what should you expect your employer to do?

-1. To kick off the disciplinary process you should receive an invitation to a disciplinary meeting letter which clearly outlines the following things:
+1. To start the disciplinary process you should receive an invitation to a disciplinary meeting letter which clearly outlines the following things:

 - What supporting “evidence” they have in relation to those concerns (and this should be provided to you);